stm32-periph/stm32f4/Project/STM32F4xx_StdPeriph_Templates/MDK-ARM/readme.txt

 @par How to use it ?

- - Open the Project.uvproj project
+ - Open the Project.uvprojx project
  - In the workspace toolbar select the project config:
      - STM32F429_439xx: to configure the project for STM32F429xx/439xx devices.
      @note The needed define symbols for this config are already declared in the